markd87/markd87.github.io/_posts/2020-08-09-style transfer.markdown

 ```

 Next we define the loss function, which the network will use to adjust it's input image in this case, in order to reduce the total loss.
-The loss in this case is a combination of 2 contributions: Style loss and content loss, each defined in the functions below:
+The loss in this case is a combination of 2 contributions: Style loss and content loss, each defined in the functions below.
+When training we additionally have a weight assigned to the style loss, which will allow to have the style influence more the total loss, and therefore the resulting image.

 The content loss is a simple pixel by pixels
 mean squared error loss, evaluated between the generated image content layer and the original image content layer.